JoelRoy8140/Joelroy8140/README.md

 I'm an enthusiastic participant in hackathons, having participated in over 4 hackathons.
 Notable achievements include:

-1. Reaching the state level or finals in one of the hackathons.
+1. Reaching the finals in one of the hackathons.
 2. Participating in "Hack This Fall" and contributing innovative solutions.
 3. Participating in hackathons conducted by SSIP.